 The Montgomery Area Chamber of Commerce - TechMGM is proud to present innovateAFITC!

 In partnership with the United States Air Force (USAF) this event will be held in conjunction with the Air Force Information Technology and Cyberpower Conference (AFITC) where members of the government, industry, and academia collaborate and network together to discuss the national problems we face today.
 Diverse, multi-skilled teams will compete by presenting solutions to Air Force and local government, senior leadership and key stakeholders.
-This competition enables IT professionals and airmen from related career backgrounds in network communications, cybersecurity, software development, design and STEM; whom care about the same issues (social, economic, political, etc.) to quickly collaborate, form bonds of Wingmanship, and share skills and experience.
-By tapping into the talent across functional lines, the USAF can leverage innovation in the community it serves identify and recruit competitors and community drivers that can bring fresh ideas and talent to the table within the enterprise, to explore solutions to drive “Smart Base” initiatives, and ultimately, that will better enable mission success.
+This competition enables IT professionals and airmen from related career backgrounds in network communications, cybersecurity, software development, design, and STEM to quickly collaborate, form bonds of Wingmanship, and share skills and experience.
+By tapping into the talent across functional and organizational lines, the USAF can leverage innovation in the community it serves to identify ideas and recruit talent for the enterprise, to explore solutions to drive “Smart Base” initiatives to better enable mission success.

 Partnerships